 Many cruise lines realise the importance of protecting the environment and releasing as few emissions into the atmosphere as possible.
 Last year, Channel 4’s Dispatches programme found that pollution levels on board the top decks of some cruise ships were higher than some of the world’s most polluted cities.
 Needless to say, action needs to be taken and the answer may have been discovered in the form of liquefied natural gas or LNG.

 As a liquid, this fuel takes up 600 times less space than it would as a gas, which means it can be transported much more easily and will have a significantly lesser impact on the environment.
 The cruise industry is slowly adapting new builds to run on natural gas and the first ship of its kind, AIDAnova, is due to launch later this year.

 Whatever views you may have of the upcoming year of cruising and the trends that may be introduced, it is certainly clear that the industry is continuing to grow at an exponential rate.
 More ships are being built, new experiences introduced, and new destinations are being added to itineraries all the time.
 There has, therefore, never been a better time to be a part of this exciting industry and GoCruise can offer a unique opportunity.

 As a franchisee with GoCruise, you can run your own flexible business while earning competitive rates of commission on every booking you secure.
-For more information, contact us via the freephone number above or complete the online application form and let us get back to you.
+For more information, contact us via the number above or complete an Online Enquiry Form.